PaperMC/Starlight/TECHNICAL_DETAILS.md

 the bedrock platform was at.
 ![Block update at height graph](https://i.imgur.com/kKtbe9y.png)

-Below is a graph for placing a glowstone block on top of the grass platform (this did not cause any significant skylight changes).
+Below is a graph for placing a glowstone block on top of the bedrock platform (so that skylight had zero effect)
 ![Simple glowstone block update](https://i.imgur.com/yCNK602.png)

 Unsurprisingly Starlight propagated the changes the fastest, as these